 We’re excited to work with these wonderful teachers and their students in our second year:

 We appreciate the dedication of these engaged teachers in our first field season:

 Rebecca Taylor – Evergreen Valley High School

 Polly Ficken – East Union High School – Manteca USD

 Geoffrey von Saltza – Monterey Academy of Ocean Sciences

 The Naval High School Science Awards Program (NSAP) is a U.S. Navy and Marine Corps program that encourages our nation’s students to develop and retain an interest in science and engineering.
 NSAP recognizes the accomplishments of eligible students at regional and state science and engineering fairs and the International Science and Engineering Fair (ISEF) in producing and presenting quality science and engineering projects.

-The Science and Engineering Apprentice Program (SEAP) places academically talented high school students with interest and ability in science, technology, engineering and mathematics (STEM) as apprentices in Department of Defense (DoD) laboratories for eight weeks during the summer.
+The Science and Engineering Apprentice Program (SEAP) places academically talented high school students with interest and ability in science, technology, engineering, and mathematics (STEM) as apprentices in the Department of Defense (DoD).